PilkDrinker/PilkDots/README.md

 2. Clone Repo
 3. Move the .config .icons .themes wallpaper into your home directory
 4. Install the font
-5. Set up ZSH
+5. Set up zsh (Optional)
-6. Change your GTK theme (Using GTK-look/nwg-look or the terminal)
+6. Change your GTK theme and icons (Using GTK-look/nwg-look or the terminal)

 ## Extra configuration
 There is a few optional configurations and alts in the .config directory (waybar borders etc.) Feel free to alter whatever you want to make it your own style. 🥰